HUMIDIFIER TUTORIAL & FAQ

 Here are a few of the common ones I see.

-Iíve done some unusual things with humidifier installs to try to get customers some relief from low humidity.† Iíll have to post some pictures here.† I once installed a monster Aprilaire model 112 about 10í in the air.† They quit making these monsters a long time ago, and it left somewhat of a void, because they really put out some humidity.† But they were a total pain to service.† They had to be completely removed to change the water panel and oil the power motor.† But this was a very large house and that was the only place available to mount it.† The owner had me service it every year (with an extension ladder).† I had to carry the humidifier down the ladder and back up again.† He finally put the house up for sale, and I was somewhat relieved that I wouldnít have to go through that again.†† But as luck would have it, my cousin bought the house.
+Iíve done some unusual things with humidifier installs to try to get customers some relief from low humidity.† Iíll have to post some pictures here.† I once installed a monster Aprilaire model 112 power humidifier about 10í in the air on the supply plenum.† They quit making these monsters a long time ago, and it left somewhat of a void, because they really put out some humidity.† But they were a total pain to service.† They had to be completely removed to change the water panel and oil the power motor.† But this was a very large house and that was the only place available to mount it.† The owner had me service it every year (with an extension ladder).† I had to carry the humidifier down the ladder and back up again.† He finally put the house up for sale, and I was somewhat relieved that I wouldnít have to go through that again.†† But as luck would have it, my cousin bought the house.

 Then I once installed two bypass humidifiers on one furnace and ran them through the same common humidistat.† There was simply no other way to get enough capacity for that house from one unit.